Documentary Fortnight 2013: MoMA’s International Festival of Nonfiction Film and Media

 2010.
 Directed by Sandra Ramos.
 3 min.
 A satirical history of Cuba from Columbus to the present, this animated short chronicles historic cycles through some of the characters that have determined the island's circumstances.

 All films made in Cuba, and in Spanish with English subtitles.
+Courtesy of the filmmakers and Alexandra Halkin, Americas Media Initiative.
 Program 66 min.

 2012.
 Bulgaria/Sweden.
 Youlian Tabakov.
 66 min.